ianrumford/ianrumford.github.com/source/_posts/2014-02-19-a-little-sugar-with-your-clojure-aspect-contracts.markdown

 (will-fail suck-map-keyword-spit-vector-fn1 {:a 1 :b 2 :c 3} :c)
 (will-fail suck-map-keyword-spit-vector-fn1 {:a 1 :b 2 :c 3} :d)
 ```

+> Note: built-in mnemonics in the map form of a contract
+> definition apply the assertion **only** to the mnemonic's corresponding
+> argument.

 ## Changing a Built-in Mnemonic Contract Definition